mootarek/time_calculator/README.md

-# time_calculator

 # Below are some examples of different cases the App will handle.
-This application an assigment in Freecodecamp python projects
+# This application an assigment in Freecodecamp python projects

 # To use the app go to main.py and add the time in same format as the functions below:

 **add_time("3:00 PM", "3:10")
 // Returns: 6:10 PM